iamjake648/letsEncrypt-for-JSS/README.md

 # Let's Encrypt for JSS
-**Implementation of Let's Encrypt SSL for the JAMFSoftwareServer on RHEL/CentOS 7**
+**Implementation of Let's Encrypt SSL for the JAMFSoftwareServer**

+> Note:
+> The following has been developed for RHEL/CentOS 7
+> Ubuntu and OS X will be supported in future releases

 There are 3 components to this solution: